dpretet/axi-crossbar/doc/architecture.md

 ```

 Master and slave interfaces are mainly responsible to support the oustanding
-request and prepare the AXI interface to be transported thru the switching logic.
+requests and prepare the AXI request to be transported through the switching
-The interconnect is the collection of switches routing the requests and the
+logic.
+The interconnect is the collection of switches routing the requests and
-the completions from/to the agent.
+the the completions from/to the agent.

 ## Clock and Reset Network